regikov/photo-blog-webpage/README.md

 - Responsive Design: Uses Flexbox for a responsive and flexible layout.

 ## Technologies Used

-HTML
+- HTML
-CSS
+- CSS + Bootstrap
-Google Fonts (Inconsolata)
-Font Awesome (for social media icons)
-Pexels (for the header background image)

 ## Getting Started